How Much Does Vehicle Patrol Security Cost?

 From a cost perspective, random patrols are priced similarly to scheduled ones, as the total number of visits is the same.
 The value comes from their enhanced effectiveness.
 While some security companies find mobile patrol pricing complex, a transparent partner will clearly explain how they ensure randomness while still meeting your contracted number of visits.
 This approach offers a smarter way to secure your property compared to the higher cost of full-time stationary guards.

-Calculating the Cost Per Stop
+How to Calculate Your Cost Per Stop

 To truly understand your quote, it helps to know how security companies calculate the cost for each patrol visit, sometimes called a “cost per stop” or “per hit.”
 This isn’t just an arbitrary number; it’s based on a formula that includes all the operational expenses required to get a guard to your location.
 These costs typically cover the guard’s wages, fuel, and vehicle maintenance, including wear and tear, insurance, and repairs.